 Rosa Slivka / Photo: American Craft Council

 Writing about the ceramic boom in the US at that time, Slivka highlighted the turn in the importance of form over function in ceramics.
 Her point was that during the time when the world was becoming dominated by machines, what people really desired is the real and the handmade.
-In today’s technology-obsessed society, this is more prevalent now than ever, and an upcoming ceramics show explores the complex sources of modern ceramics, its widespread reintegration into the wider context of contemporary art, and the genesis of vigorous new forms.
+In today’s technology-obsessed society, this is more prevalent now than ever, and the London-based ceramics exhibition, Vigourous Form, explored the complex sources of modern ceramics, its widespread reintegration into the wider context of contemporary art, and the genesis of vigorous new forms.

 Peter Voulkos and others, like Paul Soldner and John Mason, used the medium to create very challenging work.
 Colors, shapes, textures, and size were juxtaposed in sculptural work against classical functional forms.
 Slivka championed these artists and the marriage of these Abstract Expressionist ideas and clay resulted in big change.
 ‘The New Ceramic Presence’ article cemented this movement in the greater art world.
 There was a lot of praise for the work, but also a lot of outrage.
 The functional studio potters of the time hugely disagreed with Slivka’s emphasis on non-utilitarian artworks.